Gummiees/shop-tailwind/README.md

 ### Steps to deploy

-1. Runs the CI image `Dockerfile.ci`.
+1. Run the CI image `Dockerfile.ci`.
 Executes `npm i` and `npm run test:ci`.
-2. Runs the CD image `Dockerfile.cd`, which uses the `angular-ci` image, built on step 1.
+2. Run the CD image `Dockerfile.cd`, which uses the `angular-ci` image, built on step 1.
 Executes `npm run build`.
-3. Runs the Deploy image `Dockerfile.deploy`, which uses the official `nginx` image, and some inputs from the step 2 image `angular-cd`.
+3. Run the Deploy image `Dockerfile.deploy`, which uses the official `nginx` image, and some inputs from the step 2 image `angular-cd`.
-4. Logs in and uploads the image from step 3 named as `angular-cd` to the [GitHub Packages registry](https://github.com/Gummiees/shop-tailwind/packages/).
+4. Login and upload the image from step 3 named as `angular-deploy` to the [GitHub Packages registry](https://github.com/Gummiees/shop-tailwind/packages/).
 5. Connects via SSH to the Droplet on DigitalOcean.
 6. Stops the old container
 7. Deletes the container